Olsberg, Germany: History

-The town was formed on January 1, 1975 in the course of the municipal reorganization of North Rhine-Westphalia.
+The town was formed on January 1, 1975, in the course of the municipal reorganization of North Rhine-Westphalia.
 Before that date all villages (except Bigge and Olsberg, which had been merged already been merged into a single municipality in 1969) have been independent municipalities.

-On 23 June 2014,a Learjet 35 and a Eurofighter Typhoon collided over the city.Both people onboard the Learjet died,while the pilot on the Typhoon survived.
+On 23 June 2014, a Learjet 35 and a Eurofighter Typhoon collided over the city.
+Both people on board the Learjet died, while the pilot on the Typhoon survived.

 Politics

 The town council is currently headed by mayor Wolfgang Fischer (CDU), re-elected in 2020.
 The composition of the town council is, since 2020: